-6. Asset Classification Norms
+A. Asset Classification Norms

-- (1) A RRB shall classify a loan or an advance as a Standard asset or a non-performing asset, as the case may be. - (2) Standard asset is one which does not disclose any problem and which does not carry more than normal risk attached to the business.
-Such an asset is not a NPA. - (3) A RRB shall classify a loan or an advance as non-performing asset (NPA) if any of the following conditions are satisfied: - (i) interest and / or instalment of principal remain overdue for a period of more than ninety days in respect of a term loan; - (ii) the account remains 'out of order' in respect of an Overdraft / Cash Credit (OD / CC); - (iii) a working capital borrowing account where irregular drawings are permitted in the account for a continuous period of 180 days even though the unit may be working or the borrower's financial position is satisfactory; - (iv) the bill remains overdue for a period of more than ninety days in the case of bills purchased and discounted; - (v) the instalment of principal or interest thereon remains overdue for two crop seasons for short duration crops; - (vi) the instalment of principal or interest thereon remains overdue for one crop season for long duration crops; and - (vii) any amount to be received remains overdue for a period of more than ninety days in respect of other accounts. - (4) The asset classification norms specified at SI.
-Nos. (iv) and (v) in sub-paragraph (3) shall be applicable only to the following agricultural advances: - (i) Loans to individual farmers [including Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of individual farmers, provided the bank maintains disaggregated data of such loans], directly engaged in Agriculture only.
+22. A bank shall classify a loan or an advance as a standard asset or a NPA, as the case may be.
+23. Standard asset is one which does not disclose any problem and which does not carry more than normal risk attached to the business..
+24. A bank shall classify a loan or an advance as NPA if any of the following conditions are satisfied: - (1) interest and / or instalment of principal remain overdue for a period of more than 90 days in respect of a term loan; - (2) the account remains 'out of order' in respect of an Overdraft / Cash Credit (OD / CC); - (3) a working capital borrowing account where irregular drawings are permitted in the account for a continuous period of 180 days even though the unit may be working or the borrower's financial position is satisfactory; - (4) the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted; - (5) the instalment of principal or interest thereon remains overdue for two crop seasons for short duration crops; - (6) the instalment of principal or interest thereon remains overdue for one crop season for long duration crops; and - (7) any amount to be received remains overdue for a period of more than 90 days in respect of other accounts.
+25. The asset classification norms specified at sub-paragraphs 24(5) and 24(6) shall be applicable only to the following agricultural advances: - (1) Loans to individual farmers [including Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of individual farmers, provided the bank maintains disaggregated data of such loans], directly engaged in Agriculture only.
 This shall include:

-- (a) crop loans to farmers, which shall include traditional / non-traditional plantations, and horticulture; - (b) medium and long-term loans to farmers for agriculture (e.g. purchase of agricultural implements and machinery and other developmental activities undertaken in the farm); - (c) loans to farmers for pre and post-harvest activities, viz., spraying, harvesting, grading and transporting of their own farm produce; - (d) loans to farmers up to ₹60 lakh against pledge / hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding twelve months; - (e) loans to distressed farmers indebted to non-institutional lenders; - (f) loans to farmers under the Kisan Credit Card Scheme; - (g) loans to small and marginal farmers (SMFs) for purchase of land for agricultural purposes.
+- (i) crop loans to farmers, which shall include traditional / non-traditional plantations, and horticulture; - (ii) medium and long-term loans to farmers for agriculture (For example: purchase of agricultural implements and machinery and other developmental activities undertaken in the farm); - (iii) loans to farmers for pre and post-harvest activities, viz., spraying, harvesting, grading and transporting of their own farm produce; - (iv) loans to farmers up to ₹60 lakh against pledge / hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding twelve months; - (v) loans to distressed farmers indebted to non-institutional lenders; - (vi) loans to farmers under the Kisan Credit Card Scheme; - (vii) loans to small and marginal farmers (SMFs) for purchase of land for agricultural purposes.

-(ii) Loans to corporate farmers, farmers' producer organizations / companies (FPOs) / (FPCs) of individual farmers, partnership firms and co-operatives of farmers directly engaged in Agriculture only up to an aggregate limit of ₹4 crore per borrower.
+(2) Loans to corporate farmers, farmers' producer organizations / companies (FPOs) / (FPCs) of individual farmers, partnership firms and co-operatives of farmers directly engaged in Agriculture only up to an aggregate limit of ₹4 crore per borrower.
 This will include:

-- (a) crop loans to farmers which shall include traditional / non-traditional plantations and horticulture; - (b) medium and long-term loans to farmers for agriculture (e.g. purchase of agricultural implements, technological solutions, machinery and developmental activities undertaken in the farm); - (c) loans to farmers for pre and post-harvest activities, viz., spraying, harvesting, sorting, and transporting of their own farm produce;

-(d) loans up to ₹2.5 crore against pledge / hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding twelve months.
+- (i) crop loans to farmers which shall include traditional / non-traditional plantations and horticulture; - (ii) medium and long-term loans to farmers for agriculture (For example: purchase of agricultural implements, technological solutions, machinery and developmental activities undertaken in the farm); - (iii) loans to farmers for pre and post-harvest activities, viz., spraying, harvesting, sorting, and transporting of their own farm produce; - (iv) loans up to ₹2.5 crore against pledge / hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding twelve months.

-(iii) Loans to Primary Agricultural Credit Societies (PACS), Farmers' Service Societies (FSS) and Large-sized Adivasi Multi- Purpose Societies (LAMPS) for on-lending to agriculture.
+(3) Loans to Primary Agricultural Credit Societies (PACS), Farmers' Service Societies (FSS) and Large-sized Adivasi Multi-Purpose Societies (LAMPS) for on-lending to agriculture.

-(5) Depending upon the duration of crops raised, the above NPA norms would also be made applicable to agricultural term loans availed of by an agriculturist.
+26. Depending upon the duration of crops raised, the above NPA norms would also be made applicable to agricultural term loans availed of by an agriculturist.